Install EL Linux via PXE and UEFI

 You should always use a password to protect your boot loader.
 An unprotected boot loader can allow a potential attacker to modify the system’s boot options and gain unauthorized access to the system:

-If using GRUB2 as the boot loader, sets the boot loader password to the one specified with this option.
+• --password If using GRUB2 as the boot loader, sets the boot loader password to the one specified with this option.
 This should be used to restrict access to the GRUB2 shell, where arbitrary kernel options can be passed.
-If a password is specified, GRUB2 will also ask for a user name.
-The user name is always root.
+If a password is specified, GRUB2 will also ask for a user name, and the user name is always root.

 grub2-mkpasswd-pbkdf2

 Some systems require a special partition for installing the boot loader.
 The type and size of this partition depends on whether the disk you are installing the boot loader to uses the Master Boot Record (MBR) or a GUID Partition Table (GPT) schema.
-For more information, see Boot Loader Installation.
+For more information, see the bootloader page.

 Installation screen resolution